Chapter 23 : Eyes of the World

 “Oh fine,” she huffed as he silently pulled them past a couple of shelves towards a window.
 The Marauder thrust the piece of parchment into the pale moonlight and whispered the magic words as he tapped it with his wand.

 Marianne held a hand over her mouth to try and mask the astonishing cry that tumbled out of her lips; Remus’ face burst into a large grin again as she quickly nicked the parchment out of his hand and scanned the entire Map to take in its secrets.
-They both watched the markers for Geoffrey Wood and Rose Smythe float past their location and then looked at each other with mischievous glints in their eyes.
+They both watched the marker for Rose Smythe float past their location and then looked at each other with mischievous glints in their eyes.

 “Now follow me,” the boy whispered as he took back the Map and squeezed her hand tightly.